lizmat/articles/5to6-phasers.md

 - It can load modules **much** faster.
-Because it doesn't need to parse any source code, a pre-compiled module loads much faster than one that needs to be compiled over and over agaion.
+Because it doesn't need to parse any source code, a pre-compiled module loads much faster than one that needs to be compiled over and over again.
 The prime example of this is the core setting of Perl 6: the part of Perl 6 that is actually written in Perl 6.
 This currently exists of a 64KLOC / 2MB+ source file (generated from many separate source files for maintainability).
 It takes about 1 minute to